 When it came time to expand the Super Friends from the original Batman-Superman-Wonder Woman-Aquaman cadre to the 11-member Justice League (for Challenge of the Super Friends), they added a token black (Black Vulcan), a token native American (Apache Chief), and a token Asian (Samurai).
 The following season added a token Hispanic (El Dorado).

 Explicitly parodied with the Ultimen in Justice League Unlimited.
 The team contains Wind Dragon (Asian American), Long Shadow (Native American) and Juice (African American), with Shifter and Downpour (Albino alien teenagers) rounding out the team.
-Justified in-story because the Ultimen are explicitly formed as a marketable, publicity-friendly alternative to the Justice League.
+The Ultimen are explicitly formed as a marketable, publicity-friendly alternative to the Justice League.
 It makes sense that the team would need to be as diverse as possible in order to hit all the key demographics.

 In The Replacements, Riley and Todd's circle of friends (and Shelton) includes the Japanese Tasumi, the African-American Abby, the Hispanic Jacobo and the Jewish Shelton.